Skip to content

 Sales intelligence · Engagement Read

 The problem.
-A mid-market B2B consumables company wanted to grow sales.
-The traditional answer — hire more reps at $120k loaded — was expensive and slow, and the reps they had were drowning in the wrong accounts.
+A mid-market company that sells supplies to other businesses wanted to grow.
+The usual answer — hire more salespeople, at roughly $120k each once you count everything — was slow and expensive, and the reps they already had were spending their time on the wrong accounts.

 3. Health Tech № 004.3